engeir/hack-md-notes/volcano-papers.md

 Water vapour introduction

-- They show: without the strong _positive_ feedback from water-vapour, the model is unable to reproduce the observed cooling.
+- They show: without strong _positive_ feedback from water-vapour, the model is unable to reproduce the observed cooling.
-- Hence, climate models heavily rely on the water-vapour feedback.
+- Hence, climate models heavily rely on water-vapour feedback.
-- WV the dominant greenhouse gas and provides the largest feedback for amplifying climate change.
+- WV is the dominant greenhouse gas and provides the largest feedback for amplifying climate change.
 - Increases with temperature → doubles the sensitivity of temperature to an increase in anthropogenic greenhouse gases.
 - If the actual feedback is weaker, uncertainty would be smaller.
-- **How well represented is it in climate models?** (Refs.
+- **How well-represented is it in climate models?** (Refs.
 6 & 7)

 Role of volcanoes

-- Volcanoes provide valuable observations of the system's response (transient) to an external radiative forcing.
+- Volcanoes provide valuable observations of the system's response (transient) to external radiative forcing.
 Aerosols spread largely in the lower stratosphere.
 - Effective at scattering sunlight, bad at absorbing long wave radiation.
 - Mount Pinatubo cooled the lower troposphere → reduction in global water vapour